akai10tsuki/vsutillib/README.rst

     * lxml_ 4.3.3 or greater on system
       XmlDB simple xml database
     * pymediainfo_ 4.0 or greater
-      MediaFileInfo depends on it
     * Python_ 3.5->3.7
     * MediaInfo_ tested with versions 17.10->18.12.
       This is only for Linux a dependency of pymediainfo.
-    * MKVToolNix_ tested with versions 17.00->34.0.0
-      mkvrun depends on it.

-lxml and pymediainfo are installed automatically they are the only python libraries used.
-The other programs follow website instructions.
-Besides lxml all dependencies are for very specific uses if you don't have them on your system not much functionality is lost.

-On macOS 10.14 Dark Mode MKVToolNix has to be version 30.0.0+

 Usage
 =====